Out of Many Scattered Things: Lady Stardust

 Everything looks correct.

-But everything had looked correct last time and it hadn’t been.
+But everything had looked correct last time, and it hadn’t been.

 Still crouching, she stabilizes herself with a tripod of fingertips, kicks a foot out, plants it, and shifts her weight sideways to check the other leg.

 “How do you do that?”
-D’onofrio asks the air.
+D’Onofrio asks the air.

 When Tendo doesn’t answer, Lightcap realizes his question was directed at her.

 “Microelectrodes?”
-Lightcap says dryly.
-“I should hope so.”
+Lightcap counters.
+“I sure hope so.”

-She has a twin urge to snap a humorless, “watch it,” and to stand, lift her right foot, and plant it directly on his thigh, while saying “these shoes?”
-But the guy doesn’t deserve either response.
-He walks a mostly respectable line, right on the border of friendship and flirtation, admiration and attraction.
+She does neither.
+D’Onofrio walks a mostly respectable line on the border of friendship and flirtation, admiration and attraction.
 He’s never called her a bitch.
-Admittedly, this is not a high bar.
-He’s got a cute face, a smile that’s as transmissible as a biolevel three pathogen, he’s built like a stack of bricks, but—honestly?
-If she didn’t spent so much of her day obsessing on the complex topic of keeping him the fuck alive, she’d probably find him forgettable.
-Well, that isn’t quite fair.
-There is one thing about him that she deeply, wholly admires: his good natured panache in the face of a substantial risk of death.
+(Admittedly, this is not a high bar.)
+He’s got a cute face, a smile that’s as transmissible as a pathogen, and he’s built like a stack of bricks, but—honestly?
+If she didn’t spend so much of her day obsessing over the complex topic of keeping him the fuck alive, she’d find him forgettable.

-“Creepy,” D’onofrio murmurs.
+“Creepy,” D’Onofrio murmurs.

 “Not creepy,” Jasper’s disembodied voice replies.
 “Safe.”